Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-keyvault-certificates/README.md

 ### Using a managed identity

-To use the starter for client side SSL you will need to add the following to your application.properties (if the application is using Spring Cloud Config Server for its configuration add it to the bootstrap.yml of the application)
+To use the starter for client side SSL, you will need to add the following to your application.properties (if the application is using Spring Cloud Config Server for its configuration add it to the bootstrap.yml of the application)

 ```
 azure.keyvault.uri=<the URI of the Azure KeyVault to use>
 ```
-Note make sure the managed identity has access to the Azure KeyVault to access keys, secrets and certificates.
+Note: make sure the managed identity has access to the Azure KeyVault to access keys, secrets and certificates.

 Add then add the following Maven dependency to your POM file.